geekodour/old2020blog/static/ntz/linux_storage.md

 - **Device file or Special Files**
     - **Device Driver**: a program that controls some type of device attached to the computer, sw if to hw devices.
+    - Functions that device drivers play as part of the kernel
+      - device discovery
+      - detecting device state changes
+      - similar low-level hardware functions.
+      - After loading a device driver into memory from the kernel, detected events are sent out to the userspace daemon udevd.
     - a device file or special file is an interface to a device driver that appears in a file system as if it were an ordinary file.
     - device files also used for:
         - accessing system resources eg. data sinks, random number gen